coffee2code/text-replace/readme.txt

 = Will all instances of a given term be replaced in a single post? =

 By default, yes.
 There is a setting you can change so that only the first occurrence of the term in the post gets replaced.
-Or if you are a coder, you can use the 'c2c_text_replace_once' filter (see Filters section).
+Or if you are a coder, you can use the 'c2c_text_replace_once' filter (see Hooks section).

 = Does this plugin include unit tests? =